Politics and religion:

 - Was not the only one to have found the schematics for the flying machine - only the first one to succeed.
 Others, however, have managed to finish their creations in the afterlife, but were all slain during the millenial solstice of Wraith-Night.

 - Flew over a good amount of the world and visited many countries.
-Some even held materials to upgrade the vessel with.
+Some even held materials to upgrade the vessel with, and souvenirs to borrow.

 - Also carries on the traditions of the Serpent Clan's haruspexes, those who foretold the clans' ruination.